risingwavelabs/risingwave-docs-legacy/docs/deploy/tune-reserved-memory.md

 2. Reserving buffer: The system reserves 30% of the total memory as a buffer.
 This is the **reserved memory**.
 In case of a sudden spike in input data, RisingWave has enough time to adjust its memory usage.

-3. Eviction checks: The system regularly compares current memory use against the remaining 70% (usable memory), and decides if it should evict data.
-This  **cache eviction policy** is based on usage levels:
+3. Eviction checks: The system regularly compares current memory usage against the remaining 70% (usable memory), and decides if it should evict data.
+RisingWave applies a **cache eviction policy** based on the memory usage levels:

 - Above 70%: Begins gentle data eviction